Mils Electronic was a manufacturer of

 due to the ever strong competition.

-A lot of money went into the Atomat, which was intended to become
+A lot of money went into the small Atomat, which was intended to become

 the company's second pillar.
 But rather than a new money-maker,

 it turned out to be a mere flop.

 In parallel to the Atomat, Reichert developed a series of

 remote control devices for model airplanes.
 At least four patents –

 were filed for this project between 1961 and 1971.

 The Remote Control (RC) transmitters were housed in a sturdy metal

 case that was carried on the chest in a brown leather bag,